No. 4 SDSU beats Wyoming 72-55 to match Leonard’s 20-0 start

 Coach Brian Dutcher rested four starters midway through the first half, allowing Wyoming to close to 20-15 after Hendricks scored nine straight points, making two 3-pointers and making three free throws after he was fouled taking a shot from behind the arc.

 With all five starters back in after a timeout, SDSU went on an 11-2 run to pull away.
-Flynn started it with a step-back jumper and Wetzell had three layups, including one after a steal by Flynn.
+Flynn started it with a step-back jumper and Wetzell, a graduate transfer from Vanderbilt, had three layups, including one after a steal by Flynn.
 Jordan Schakel added a 3.

 SDSU led 32-19 at halftime.